A non-profit association dedicated to the safe and humane transportation of animals - worldwide.

 What is ATA?

-Today, the transportation of pets and exotic animals is an everyday occurrence.
-The transport of livestock is an important part of the effort to help developing nations feed their people, parks and zoos import a wide variety of animals from around the world ... cattle breeders and farmers rely on air, marine, and surface transportation to acquire livestock ... families who relocate often must transport their pets.
+Today, the transportation of animals is an everyday occurrence in the global economy.
+The transport of livestock is a critical component to the food supply chain to help developing nations feed their people.
+Parks and zoos import and export a wide variety of animals from around the world, helping to ensure specie survival.
+Cattle breeders and farmers rely on air, marine, and surface transportation to acquire livestock.
+And in a global society, countless families who relocate to different areas of the world often transport their pets with them.

 ATA Statement of Policies

-ATA's members comprise the entire spectrum of those concerned with the transportation of animals ...
-Airlines, Truckers & Shipping Firms; Government Agencies throughout the world; Universities & Research Organizations; Breeders; Importers/Exporters; Veterinarians; ...
-The list goes on and on.
+The ATA's members comprise the entire spectrum of those concerned with the transportation of animals: Airlines, Truckers & Shipping Firms; Government Agencies throughout the world; Universities & Research Organizations; Breeders; Importers/Exporters; Veterinarians; et. al.